Living in Jerusalem – The City of Peace

 Layout of the Jerusalem

 The Old City

 The city of Jerusalem is divided into 3 main parts: the Old City, the modern city and East Jerusalem.
 The most historical and holy part of Jerusalem is the Old City.
 The Old City is divided into four quarters: The Armenian Quarter, the Christian Quarter, the Muslim Quarter and the Jewish Quarter.

 Outside the walls of the Old City is the New City or West Jerusalem.
 Like every other modern city in the world, bars, restaurants, shopping malls, museums and other facilities are in abundance.

-The third section of Jerusalem is East Jerusalem and has a much more eastern feel to it.
+The third and remaining section of Jerusalem is East Jerusalem.

-There is not much point in saying anything more about Jerusalem and boring you with facts and figures.
-You will find all the information you need in the Bible, on Wikipedia, and thousands of other websites and resources.
-We want to give you practical tips and information.
-We want to give you and insiders view of the city so that your experience will be better and easier.
+You will find all the facts and figures you need in the ‘About Israel’ section of this website, in the Bible and on Wikipedia.
+Our purpose is to give you practical tips and information and give you and insiders view of the city so that your experience will be better and easier.